-Goodwill and brands with indefinite useful life relating to the acquisitions of Kronenbourg and Chongqing Brewery Group each accounted for 10% or more of the total carrying amount of goodwill and brands with indefinite useful life at the reporting date.
+Goodwill and brands with indefinite useful life relating to the acquisitions of Kronenbourg, Chongqing Brewery Group and the 40% noncontrolling interest in Carlsberg Breweries A/S each accounted for 10% or more of the total carrying amount of goodwill and brands with indefinite useful life at the reporting date.
 Goodwill from these acquisitions has been allocated to CGUs based on the geographical segmentation.

-The Kronenbourg 1664 brand is individually material and specified in section 2.2.3.
+The international brands acquired with the 40% non-controlling interest in Carlsberg Breweries A/S and Kronenbourg 1664 are individually material and specified in section 2.2.3.